projedi/projedi.github.io/_posts/2019-06-09-lua-in-rust-more-parsing.markdown

 Parse from something other than a string
 ========================================

-The initial `parser_lib` implementation hardcodes input as `&str`, but it's not a necessary restriction: all you need from input is the ability to consequently select items from it.
+The initial `parser_lib` implementation hardcodes input as `&str`, but it shouldn't be required: all you need from input is the ability to consequently select items from it.
 This is precisely what iterators do, so instead of
 {% highlight rust %}